Medical Malpractice Lawsuits in MO

 Republican lawmakers in Missouri are reported to be working on a bill that will restore caps to medical malpractice lawsuit awards.
 In 2005, Governor Matt Blunt signed a law capping non-economic damages, but the cap was ruled unconstitutional in the Watts case.
 Republican lawmakers have long claimed that caps on non-economic damages help to curb the rising cost of medical care and health care costs.
 “Many other states, including Missouri before the Supreme Court’s decision, have used limits effectively to keep the cost of health care affordable for everyone.
 We need limits in place again to bring the kind of certainty to the system to the system that will keep insurance rates in check, “ said State Rep Eric Burlison-Republican Springfield.

-What Does this Mean if I have Been Injured Due to Medical Malpractice?
+What Does This Mean if I Have Been Injured Due to Medical Malpractice?

-The regular legislative session started January 8 of 2014 and no doubt these laws to restore the cap on non-economic damages will be a hot topic for the legislature.
+The regular legislative session started January 8 of 2014, and no doubt these laws to restore the cap on non-economic damages will be a hot topic for the legislature.
 Lawmakers riding on the theme of “frivolous lawsuits” and “rising medical care costs” will be loudly proclaiming the need for tort reform and caps on medical malpractice verdicts.
-In theory, that may sound good and just to many.
+In theory, that may sound good, and just too many.
 But, let’s look again at Deborah Watts and her child with catastrophic brain damage due to negligent care by her physician and hospital.
-If Naythan were your child, you may feel very differently about a $350,000 non-economic damage.
+If Naythan were your child, you might feel very differently about a $350,000 non-economic damage.
 Birth injuries are one of the most heartbreaking injuries because it is associated with the disabling of a child and loss of normalcy for a young person.
 How do you evaluate that cost?
 What is the good health and safe delivery of your child worth?
-I cannot put a price on the health of my children and I do not think lawmakers should be able to institute caps and reverse the decision of a jury.
+I cannot put a price on the health of my children, and I do not think lawmakers should be able to institute caps and reverse the decision of a jury.
 When a jury determines an award, it is after many hours of evidence, testimony and consideration.
-Our court system is set up to put faith in the hands of 12 peers known as the jury.
+Our court system is set up to put faith in the hands of 12 peers, known as the jury.
 I do not always like a jury’s decision, but we have to have faith in our jury system.
 It’s a pretty good system.
 Jury members are usually very reflective of the norms and beliefs of a community and can be less influenced by politics and big business.

 Caps are Not Fair in Every Situation

 Treating everyone the same is not always fair….it sounds fair when you say it, but when you really think about it, it is not.
 Every case is different and unique, thus applying one law of a cap to every situation is not fair.
 Treating every situation the same does not allow for many variables.
-As each person is unique so is their story and their loss.
+As each person is unique, so is their story and their loss.
 Non-economic damages are meant to compensate the plaintiff (injured party) for the negative effects of medical malpractice that are not easily calculable.
 They include compensation for pain, suffering, stress and anxiety, loss of enjoyment of life, scarring and disfigurement, and similar losses caused by the defendant’s malpractice.

 Negligence in Medical Malpractice